laurent22/joplin/BUILD.md

 - In ElectronAppWrapper, set `debugEarlyBugs` to `true`.
 This will force the window to show up and should open the console next to it, which should display any error.
 - In more rare cases, an already open instance of Joplin can create strange low-level bugs that will display no error but will result in this white window.
 A non-dev instance of Joplin, or a dev instance that wasn't properly closed might cause this.
 So make sure you close everything and try again.
 Perhaps even other Electron apps running (Skype, Slack, etc.) could cause this?
 - Also try to delete node_modules and rebuild.
-- If all else fail, switch your computer off and on again, to make sure you start clean.
+- If all else fails, switch your computer off and on again, to make sure you start clean.

 > How to work on the app from Windows?

 You should not use WSL at all because this is a GUI app that lives outside of WSL, and the WSL layer can cause all kind of very hard to debug issues.
-It can also lock files in node_modules that cannot be unlocked when the app crashes (you need to restart your computer).
+It can also lock files in node_modules that cannot be unlocked when the app crashes.
+(You need to restart your computer.)
 Likewise, don't run the TypeScript watch command from WSL.

-So everything should be done from a Windows Command prompt running as Administrator.
+So everything should be done from a Windows Command prompt or Windows PowerShell running as Administrator.
 You can use `run.bat` to run the app in dev mode.